-Note: instruction
+Note: Enabling the PIC18 instruction set

 extension may cause leg gacy applicat ions

-to behave erratically or fail entirely.
+to behave errati cally or fa ail entirely.

 In addition to eight new commands in the extended set, enabling the extended instruction set also enables Indexed Literal Offset Addressing mode (Section 5.6.1 "Indexed Addressing with Literal Offset").
 This has a significant impact on the way that many commands of the standard PIC18 instruction set are interpreted.